FilipStruhar/WiFighter/README.md

 --------------------------------------------------------------------

 ## TO DO & BUGS
-- print error if no network card found
+- installed script shebang clause error and venv on first install.sh run
-- Make sure script is runned with sudo
+- add verify after install of dependant packages and tools in install.sh
 - MITM Evil Twin

 ## Future visions